Pragatisharma100/Agentic-AI/Class12/README.md

 # → agent automatically breaks this into steps and executes them
 ```

+**Why not just prompt for it?** Plain instructions don't reliably produce a maintained, structured object the model keeps updating turn over turn.
+This middleware gives the agent a structured planning object that persists and updates across turns.

+---

 ### 2.8 LLM Tool Selector Middleware

-**Purpose:** Reduce context (and cost) by only sending the model the tools relevant to the current request; a cheaper model can do the selection.
+**Purpose:** Reduce context (and cost) by only sending the model the tools relevant to the current request.

+**Analogy:** Imagine a mechanic with 50 different tools in their toolbox.
+When a customer brings in a flat tire, the mechanic doesn't pull out all 50 tools — they only bring the ones needed for changing a tire.
+This middleware does the same filtering for your agent.

 ```python
 from langchain.agents.middleware import LLMToolSelectorMiddleware